GeometrySmallLogo

 And, [rradpi• (k / h) ]2 = πr2 • (k / h)2.

 Since the cross sectional areas are also equal, we can employ Cavalieri's principle and state that the volume of the cone equals the volume of the pyramid.
 We know that the volume of the pyramid is volumepyramidcone.
-Since the height is the same in both solids, B must equal πr2 for the cone, making the formula for the volume of a cone conepyramidformula.
+Since the height is the same in both solids, and B must equal πr2 for the cone, we have that the formula for the volume of a cone conepyramidformula.

 dashdivider